 Get Active To Help Your Back

 Yoga trapeze can make working out more fun.
 Whether you sign up for a group session or work one-on-one with your instructor, you’ll enjoy the highs from managing seemingly hard positions.
 Ultimately, exercise plays a central role in back pain recovery.
 In fact, the UK National Health Services suggest exercise as a routine therapy, strengthening your back for life.
-After the initial struggle, you’ll find that it gets easier.
-It will be worth it – promise!6
+After the initial struggle,

 When it comes to a bad back, the right attitude can make all the difference.
 Studies have found close associations between depression and back pain.
 Being down in the dumps often means that you won’t find the motivation to get moving.
 Without activity, your bad back is likely to get worse.7